We have a wide range of volunteering projects avialable. Click below to find out more.

 Inkwell is project which allows students to help children develop their literacy and creative writing skills through a number of different workshops and afterschool sessions, in a fun and informal way.
 Our main objective at Inkwell is to foster a love of learning and writing in as many children as possible in a way that is tonnes of fun for both the children and the volunteer.
 Opportunities to help out with Inkwell are varied and can be as flexible as you would like; from one off classroom assistant roles at our library sessions, to helping out weekly in-school sessions or even mucking in and helping us make the various resources we need to keep the project running (cardboard painting galore!).
 This project is fantastic for anyone looking to devote time to a scheme that really benefits the community and is ideal for students looking to enjoy creative and fun out-of- studies activities and/or gain experience working with children.

-KEEN (Kids Enjoy Exercise Now) is a sports and activity session for children with disabilities where children and volunteers participate in playground classics, sports and parachute games to name a few.
-With occasional help from other societies we are also able to have yoga, trampolining, juggling and music sessions amongst others.
+About Us: KEEN (Kids Enjoy Exercise Now) is a sports and activity session for children with disabilities where children and volunteers participate in playground classics, sports and parachute games to name a few.

 Working alongside Anthony Nolan, we help recruit people to their register, helping to link potential donors with people who desperately need a stem cell transplant.
 York Marrow started in the York base of the Hull York Medical School, but is now growing across the University of York, and is just one of the Marrow groups that have been working tirelessly since 1998, in 44 different universities across the UK.

 Minds in Motion is an award winning community group run by students at the University of York to help support people with dementia and their carers.
-There are three main projects within Minds in motion: Wednesday sessions at Ebor Court, Harmony Café and Life Stories.
+There are three main projects within Minds in Motion: activity sessions run at two care homes, Harmony Café and Life Stories.

-During term time, we hold weekly voluntary sessions with the residents at Ebor court.
-During these sessions we run various activities including: arts and crafts, reminiscence, dance and movement, singing, gardening and restoration and interactive music.
-The workshops are held at Ebor Court nursing home at 1.15pm - 2pm every Wednesday and taxis are pre-booked for volunteers from the University.
+During term time, we hold weekly voluntary sessions with the residents at Ebor Court and Red Lodge.
+During these sessions we run various activities including: Arts and Crafts, Reminiscence, Physical Activity, Singing, Gardening and Interactive Music.
+The workshops run 1.15pm - 2pm every Monday and Wednesday and taxis are pre-booked for volunteers from the university.

-Harmony café is a dementia friendly café run monthly by student volunteers on a Saturday afternoon at St Aelred’s Community Centre.
+Harmony Café is a dementia friendly café run monthly by student volunteers on a Saturday afternoon at St Aelred’s Community Centre.
 The café aims to provide a comfortable and friendly environment for people with dementia and their carers.
-As well as offering a range of activities such musical entertainment, a buffet and a raffle, Harmony café provides an opportunity for people to socialize and gain support.
+As well as offering a range of activities such musical entertainment, a buffet and a raffle, Harmony Café provides an opportunity for people to socialise and gain support.
 The café runs for two hours and is an excellent way to spend a Saturday afternoon whether volunteering or attending as a guest.

 Nightline is a confidential listening service run by students, for students, of The University of York and York St. John.
 We also offer free sexual health supplies and information on a number of topics.